MILVLG/mcan-vqa/README.md

 @inProceedings{yu2019mcan,
-author = {Yu, Zhou and Yu, Jun and Cui, Yuhao and Tao, Dacheng and Tian, Qi}, title = {Deep Modular Co-Attention Networks for Visual Question Answering}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, pages = {6281--6290}, year = {2019}
+author = {Yu, Zhou and Yu, Jun and Cui, Yuhao and Tao, Dacheng and Tian, Qi}, title = {Deep Modular Co-Attention Networks for Visual Question Answering}, booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, pages = {6281--6290}, year = {2019}
 }